unageek/graphest/Examples.md

 # Examples

-🐌: Takes a long time to finish graphing.
+🐌: Takes a long time to terminate.

 ## Basic Examples